oz/minbifnames/README.md

 There are quite a few irssi, or weechat, scripts to automatically rename them to something less ugly.
 This module does the same thing directly from ZNC.

+If you're using [BitlBee][bitlbee] rather than Minbif, take a look at draggy's [znc-perl-bitlbee-facebook-rename][bitlbee_module], from which most of this code is derived. :)

 # Requirements

   * ZNC (tested at version >= 1.0), compiled with Perl support.